PawseySC/using-nimbus/_episodes/10-cloud-best-practices.md

 - "What's the best way to use cloud?"
 - "What can I use my VM for?"
 - "How do I apply for a Nimbus allocation?"
+objectives:
+- "Learn best practices for the cloud"
+- "Understand how to install software on my VM"
+- "Know the process to get an allocation"
 ---

 ## Best practices
 1. **Snapshot your instance!**